haiwen/seafile-admin-docs/manual/extension/thumbnail-server.md

 # Thumbnail Server Overview

+Since Seafile 13.0, a new component thumbnail server is added.
+Thumbnail server can create thumbnails for images, videos, PDFs and other file types.
+Thumbnail server uses a task queue based architecture, it can better handle workloads than thumbnail generating inside Seahub component.

 ## How to configure and run

-Since Seafile 13.0, we use a separate Docker image to deploy the thumbnail server.
 First download `thumbnail-server.yml` to Seafile directory:

 ```sh
 wget https://manual.seafile.com/13.0/repo/docker/thumbnail-server.yml